When was Yale Founded?

 The Day of Service is an event that is organized by Dwight Hall that sends first-year students out into the New Haven community to perform volunteer work wherever it is needed.
 Students are reminded that their academic pursuits do not insulate them from the rest of the world by participating in a program that forges connections between the institution and the surrounding community.

-Though we’re trying to know “When was Yale founded?”, Class Day is a tradition at Yale that dates back to the 19th century and serves as an opportunity for alumni to reflect on their time spent at the university.
+Class Day is a tradition at Yale that dates back to the 19th century and serves as an opportunity for alumni to reflect on their time spent at the university.
 Every year, the graduating class gets together for a ceremony where they give speeches, hand out awards, and reflect on their past experiences as well as look forward to their futures.

 In the 21st century, Class Day is celebrated on the same day as the Sunday commencement ceremony.
 Although attendees still sing “Bright College Years,” renowned guests such as Hilary Rodham Clinton and author Chimamanda Adichie are now invited to speak at the event.

-What Majors is Yale known for?
+What Majors is Yale Known for?

 Students writing in a desk.